The Swan Princess (film series): The Swan Princess (1994)

 The Swan Princess is a 1994 American animated musical fantasy film based on the ballet Swan Lake.
-Starring the voices of Jack Palance, John Cleese, Steven Wright, and Sandy Duncan, the film was directed by a former Disney animation director Richard Rich, and produced by Nest Entertainment / Rich Animation Studios and with a music score by Lex de Azevedo.
+Starring the voices of Jack Palance, John Cleese, Steven Wright, and Sandy Duncan, the film was directed by a former Disney animation director Richard Rich, and produced by Nest Entertainment / Rich Animation Studios and with a musical score by Lex de Azevedo, who also wrote the songs with lyricist David Zippel.
 The story follows the relationship between Princess Odette and Prince Derek, who, pushed together by their respective parents, dislike each other as children and teenagers, but develop romantic feelings for each other as adults, get married, and are established as the future rulers of the kingdom.
 It was released theatrically on November 18, 1994, where it received mixed reviews from critics.

 Soundtrack

 The Swan Princess: Music from the Motion Picture is the soundtrack album of the first film.
 It contains the songs from the film written by Lex de Azevedo and David Zippel, as well as the film's score composed and conducted by Lex de Azevedo, and additional score conducted by Larry Bastian.
 The score was orchestrated by Lex de Azevedo, Larry Bastian, and Larry Schwartz.

 "Far Longer than Forever" is the theme song for the first film The Swan Princess.
 The song was written by composer Lex de Azevedo and lyricist David Zippel, with production by Robbie Buchanan, and was nominated for a Golden Globe Award for Best Original Song.
 It is performed by Regina Belle and Jeffrey Osborne.